-The word “usability” has many different attributes.
+The word “usability” has many different connotations.
 However, the definition is simple and can be applied to almost anything.

 “A person of average (or even below average) ability and experience can figure out how to use the thing to accomplish something without it being more trouble than it’s worth.”